Ace0611/crm-contact-page/DEPLOYMENT.md

 npm run deploy:github
 ```

+**Troubleshooting GitHub Pages:**

+- **"Get Pages site failed"**: Make sure GitHub Pages is enabled in repository settings
+- **"Source not configured"**: Set source to "GitHub Actions" in Pages settings
+- **"Build failed"**: Check that all dependencies are in package.json
+- **"404 on site"**: Verify the repository name matches the base path in vite.config.ts

 **Setup GitHub Pages:**

 1. Go to repository Settings > Pages
 2. Source: GitHub Actions
 3. The workflow will automatically deploy on push to main